-Göran Söderström is the founder of Letters from Sweden.
-He has previously published his work through Fountain and FontFont.
-He has designed custom typefaces for companies from all over the world, such as AIA, Cadillac, Ableton, VSCO, MTG, Acne Studios, Tele2, Tictail, Nordea, Försvarsmakten, Zeta, Posten Frimärken, Expressen, ATG, ICA, SEB and others.
-His retail fonts are used by the likes of Red Bull, SVT, Expressen, The New Republic, Pitchfork Music Festival, Helsingborgs Dagblad, Lassila & Tikanoja, Rodeo Magazine and others.
+Göran Söderström is a self taught type designer and the founder of Letters from Sweden.
+He has designed custom typefaces for companies such as Cadillac, Ableton, VSCO, Acne Studios, Tele2 and Nordea and his retail fonts are used worldwide.
 One of Göran’s typefaces has been carved in stone.

 Olle Eksell (1918–2007) was a Swedish graphic designer and illustrator driven by joy and curiosity.
 Olle was a true visionary who gave shape to the classic Mazetti eyes and wrote the book Design = Economy.
 He participated in international exhibitions such as at the Museum of Modern Art in New York, the Louvre in Paris, and the Biennale in Venice.
 He was a member of the world jury of typography – the International Center for Graphic Arts in New York.
 Olle was also a close friend to Paul Rand.
 He continuted to work until his death in 2007.